Westie22/Unforgettable-Edinburgh/README.md

 ### Unfixed Bugs

 ## Deployment
+- This site was deployed to GitHub pages.
+The steps to deploy are as below:
+  - In the GitHub repository, naviagte to the Setting tab
+  - From the soure section, left-side, select Page
+  - From the Page, the source section drop-down menu, select the Master Branch
+  - Underneath the Master Branch, selct 'main' and '/root' from the Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+The live link can be found here - https://westie22.github.io/Unforgettable-Edinburgh/
 ## Credits

 - UNFORGETTABLE EDINBURGH is inspired & reffered by Code Institute modules- Love Running, Corders Coffee Project and some Youtube channels.